 For the past two years I’ve tried to negotiate with the contractor as everyone was saying that it was unlikely that I could get anything done by legal means.
 I refused to listen and hired lawyers who took my money and promised to get the contractor to finish the work.
 Two years on, the lawyer suddenly told me that it is a dead end!

-In fact, six months ago, I had found out that the contractor had changed the name of his company and modified the registration number for the business purpose, going from general constructions/menuiserie to just menuiserie.
+In fact, six months ago, I had found out that the contractor had changed the name of his company and modified the registration number for business purposes, going from general constructions/menuiserie to just menuiserie.
 He had transferred everything from his old company (Menteur Construction) to a new one (Menuiserie 42) he had established a few years back.

 I was the one to inform the lawyer and the Court d’Appel that was in process of checking the “Expertise” what has been done and not done.
-However, the contractor is still operating in the same office, with the same phone number, same email and same team, doing the same type of work.
+However, the contractor is still operating in the same office, with the same phone number, same email, and same team, doing the same type of work.
 He still drives expensive cars and has multiple houses.
 But apparently I only have to wait for the Juge de liquidation to find the money which I am told offers little chance of me getting anything.

 The contractor (M. Voleur) when he responds to me, blames the real state agency manager (M. Escroc).
 Apparently they had a falling out and the agency stopped referring and giving him work, thus he had to close the old company.